William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Children's Lives - A Birmingham Archives & Heritage Project blog - funded by the Heritage Lottery Fund, this will be the first major project in Birmingham and the West Midlands to consider children’s lived experiences from the 18th century to the present day.
 The project will draw on the designated and nationally acclaimed collections of archives, artefacts, oral histories and film material relating to the lives of children in the past held by Birmingham Archives & Heritage, Birmingham Museum & Art Gallery and the Media Archive of Central England.

-Church, Anglican, Diocese of Birmingham The Church of England in Birmingham - everything about the Anglican Church in Birmingham.
+Church of England, Diocese of Birmingham The Church of England in Birmingham - everything about the Anglican Church in Birmingham.

 Conservation Areas - Useful City Council documents with background and details of all the City's Conservation areas - Anchorage Road, Aston Hall, Austin Village, Barrnsley Road, Bournville Tenants, Bournville, Colmore Row, Digbeth, Edgbaston, Four Oaks, Harborne, High Street Sutton, Ideal Village, Jewellery Quarter, Kings Norton, Lee Crescent, Lozells, Moor Pool, Moseley, Northfield, Yardley, Ryland Road, St Agnes', St Augustine's, Scholl Road Hall Green, Steelhouse and Warwick Bar.